prabhatb2011/dynamics-365-unified-operations-public/articles/financials/localizations/APAC-IND-News-Letter-10-0-03.md

 -	Tax column not updated with tax value in Invoice journal report
 -	Delivery address does not autoflow on the tax information form for the SO lines
--	HSN or SAC Code is not editable in tax Information sales return order after delivery --Cannot post FTI & confirm PO because of one or more accounting distributions is either over-distributed
+-	HSN or SAC Code is not editable in tax Information sales return order after delivery
+- Cannot post FTI & confirm PO because of one or more accounting distributions is either over-distributed
 -	Assessable value not getting updated in sales order after price group(personalized field) is updated
 -	Charges on header level don’t calculate sales tax amount for India entity
 -	Invoice number does not come in posted withholding tax inquiry after posting withholding tax adjustment journal